 Various linear and nonlinear strategies have been used to achieve a precise path-following of the UAVs.
 For example, the work in \cite{yoshitani2010} discussed a proportional-integral-derivative (PID) controller for autonomous path-following of a fixed-wing aircraft wherein the desired path was given as a sequence of segments of straight-line and circular arc.
 A tight path-following algorithm based on a PID controller with feedforward compensation was devised in \cite{5602615}.
 First, several waypoints on the desired path were taken, and then the path between these waypoints was approximated by a cubic spline.
-Additionally, the gains of the PID controller were selected using a linear quadratic regulator (LQR) approach.
 It is important to note that these methods relied on linearizing the dynamics around a specific operating point, offering a satisfactory performance as long as deviations from the operating point were minimal.
 However, they may become ineffective under varying operating conditions and larger deviations.
 Note that the nonlinear path-following control techniques can be broadly characterized as error-regulation methods, vector field methods, and virtual target point-based methods.
 These approaches could either be control theoretic or geometric.